 - ETH 2.0 also provides the assurance of better security with high costs for compromising the network.
 In addition, Proof of Stake consensus enable easier identification of 51% attackers with their validator addresses.
 As a result, the network can fork away malicious actors in the case of an attack on the network.

 Excited to know more about the fundamentals of Ethereum Development?
-Enroll Now: Ethereum Development Fundamentals Course
+Enroll now in Ethereum Development Fundamentals Course

 Staking in Ethereum 2.0